matheusitl/debian-post-install-on-thinkpad-t480/README.md

 flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo
 ```

-Some of my preferred Flatpak apps.
-These include a variety of useful tools for productivity, media, and gaming:
+Some of my preferred Flatpak apps, these include a variety of useful tools for productivity, media, and gaming:

 ```shell
 flatpak install flathub \